openstack-archive/fuel-library/docs/pages/creating-fuel-pm/0010-creating-fuel-pm-from-scratch.rst

     * Set up the eth1 interface.
-This interface will be used for communication between the Puppet Master and Puppet clients, as well as for Cobbler:
+This will be the public interface.

       ``vi /etc/sysconfig/network-scripts/ifcfg-eth1``::

         DEVICE="eth1"
-        BOOTPROTO="static"
-        IPADDR="10.0.0.100"
-        NETMASK="255.255.255.0"
-        ONBOOT="yes"
+        BOOTPROTO="dhcp"
+        ONBOOT="no"
         TYPE="Ethernet"
-        PEERDNS="no"